alex-rosta/civo-env/README.md

    ```
    terraform apply
    ```
+<span style="color:red;"><b>(!)
+Between this stage and the next there may be some delay in getting the ingress ip up.
+And since the next stage references that ip, there may be errors if it doesn't properly pick it up.
+Wait a few minutes and then proceed to k3s stage in order for Civo to properly get the nginx ingress up and running.</b></span><br>
 5. Proceed to the k3s stage (The kubeconfig file used for cluster operations will be written to the infra folder and referenced)
    ```
    cd ../k3s && terraform init